-Joseph Mroszczyk is a doctoral candidate in the Department of Political Science at Northeastern University, specializing in international relations and comparative politics.
+Joseph Mroszczyk received his PhD in Political Science at Northeastern University in 2018, specializing in international relations and comparative politics.
 He has a strong background and interest in studying terrorist groups, international and homeland security issues, and international affairs.
-Joe has served as a Research Assistant for Professor Stephen Flynn, as well as Teaching Assistant for Globalization and International Affairs, Homeland Security Policy and Politics, and Introduction to International Relations.
+Joe served as a Research Assistant for Professor Stephen Flynn, as well as Teaching Assistant for Globalization and International Affairs, Homeland Security Policy and Politics, and Introduction to International Relations.

 Joe’s research interests broadly surround terrorist and extremist groups with a particular focus on the effectiveness of suicide terrorist tactics and operations.
 He is also interested in religious justifications for violence, the radicalization process, and the national and homeland security policies designed to counter the threats posed by extremist groups.
 His dissertation focuses on the tactical and operational utility of suicide terrorism operations.